Ryouh/Feats-Revisited/Feats.md

 You have advantage on saving throws against Enchantment spells or other mind influencing effects.

 ### Linguist

 **Prerequisite:** Level 6, Bookworm.

-You have learned many more laguages and eaven when you don't know the local tongue you know how to get around.
+You have studied many laguages and even when you don't know the local tongue you know how to get around.
 You gain the following benefits:

-You gain proficiency in 3 languages of your choice
+* You learn three languages of your choice.
-You gain proficiency in two of the following skills, Investigation, History, Arcana, Insight or Religion.
-Alternatively you can choose one of the listet skills that you are proficient with, you gain expertise with the choosen skill.
+* You gain proficiency in two of the following skills, Investigation, History, Arcana, Insight or Religion.
+Alternatively you can choose one of the listed skills that you are proficient with, you gain expertise with the choosen skill.
-You learn the Tongues spell and can cast it once per short rest without expending a spell slot, Intelligence is your spellcasting modifier for this spell.
+* You learn the Tongues spell and can cast it once per short rest without expending a spell slot, Intelligence is your spellcasting modifier for this spell.
 ```
 ```
 ### Mage Slayer